ChadCSong/Unity3DCarGameSample/README.md

 # Unity3DCarGameSample
 This is a sample project greate by unity3d.
 There are two scenes in project.
-I'm a green hand in U3D, just creat for learning.
+I'm a green hand in U3D, just create for learning.

 ## FirstScene
 This is a sample scene for ball control.
 Control a ball to move in fence, you can find sample code for keyboard control.